pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 It has methods for reading and appending tagged decisions.

 The :func:`~eventsourcing.dcb.persistence.DCBEventStore.read` method returns an iterator of matching tagged events.
-The optional ``cb`` argument represents a consistency boundary for selecting events.
+The optional ``cb`` parameter is a consistency boundary for selecting events.
-It can be either a list of selectors, or an individual selector.
-The optional ``after`` argument represents a sequence number after which events will be read.
+The argument can be either a list of selectors, or an individual selector.
+The optional ``after`` parameter is a sequence number after which events will be read.

-The :func:`~eventsourcing.dcb.persistence.DCBEventStore.append` method has an ``events`` argument, which should be a list of tagged decisions.
-The optional ``cb`` argument is optional.
-It represents a consistency boundary for detecting conflicting events.
-It can be either a list of selectors, or an individual selector.
+The :func:`~eventsourcing.dcb.persistence.DCBEventStore.append` method has an ``events`` parameter, which is a list of tagged decisions.
+The optional ``cb`` parameter is a consistency boundary for detecting conflicting events.
+The argument can be either a list of selectors, or an individual selector.
-The optional ``after`` represents a sequence number after which conflicting events will be detected.
+The optional ``after`` parameter represents a sequence number after which conflicting events will be detected.

 .. code-block:: python